mbredel/thesis-template/README.md

 ## Usage

-You may compile the hda-thesis template using the ```pdflatex```- and the ```bibtex```-command.
+You may compile the hda-thesis template using the ```pdflatex``` and the ```bibtex``` command.
 In addition, the thesis template repository contains a Makefile that allows you to compile the thesis template using the _make_ tool available on most Unix and Linux systems.
 Simply type:

 ```
  $ make